 Clearly, crate training takes real perseverance and your puppy will have to start life with more confinement, but it is a proven method that enables very few accidents.

-This is the definitive resource for new puppy owners to ensure your house training experience is positive and problem-free from day one.
-It's fully illustrated and easy to follow, containing advice from professionals.
+This is the definitive resource for new dog owners to ensure your house training experience is positive and problem-free from day one.
+It's fully illustrated with simple, professional advice.

 How To Photograph Your Dog

 One of the reasons I made Sheltie Planet is because I have an abundance of Sheltie photos I wanted to share.
 I love taking pictures of Howard and Piper and being able to capture them in a way that frames that moment forever.
 Today I'd like to share some general pet photography tips based on what I've learnt using my digital point-and-shoot camera.
 I hope this helps you get the most out of your pet photography and creates some great images that you will treasure forever.